JemRF/RF-Documentation/pages/wifidocs/wifis32-greenhouse.md

 folder: wifidoc
 ---
 ## Introduction
-The WiFi Green House Pro with internal Temperature and Humidity Sensor, three external moisture sensors and two external temperature sensors.
+The WiFi Greenhouse Monitor Pro is a Wi-Fi-enabled device that helps monitor multiple plants with a single base device.
+The Greenhouse Monitor comes with 3 Moisture sensors, an onboard Temperature and Humidity Sensor, and two external temperature sensors.
+It supports secure communication with the Monitoring Cloud Server or another monitoring application, such as Home Assistant.
+It is fully assembled and requires no soldering.
+Connect it to power, and it will advertise itself as a wireless access point.
+Configure it through a web browser using its easy-to-use config application.
+Once configured, it will connect to your Wi-Fi network, providing it with access to the internet, the monitoring server, the MQTT broker, and remote data requests.

 ## Quick Start